pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 ## Acknowledgments

 Thanks to Pivotal for letting me work on this.
-Mike Mazure and Gabe Hollombe for proof-reading this and giving lots of constructive feedback.
+Mike Mazur, Gabe Hollombe, and Alan Yeo for proof-reading this and giving lots of constructive feedback.
 And thank you for taking the time to read this!